anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 For the purpose of this document, domain names remain case-insensitive as specified in {{-dns}}.

 The representation of a domain name is defined in {{fig:domain-name}}.
+A label may either be encoded in ASCII-compatible encoding (ACE) {{-idna}} embedded within UTF-8 encoding of the text strings or plain UTF-8.
+It is RECOMMENDED to use the encoding with the shorter length in bytes.

 This sequence of text strings is supposed to be embedded into a surrounding array, usually the query or resource record.